damnever/pigar/README.md

 ### Usage

-- `pigar` can consider all kinds of complicated situations.
-For example, this project has [py2_requirements.txt](./py2_requirements.txt) and [py3_requirements.txt](./py3_requirements.txt) for different Python versions(see the above GIF).
+- `pigar` can consider most kinds of complicated situations(see [FAQ](#faq)).
+For example, this project has different [requirements](./requirements/) for different Python versions (`pigar v1` has [py2_requirements.txt](https://github.com/damnever/pigar/blob/c68d372fba4a6f98228ec3cf8e273f59d68d0e3c/py2_requirements.txt) and [py3_requirements.txt](https://github.com/damnever/pigar/blob/c68d372fba4a6f98228ec3cf8e273f59d68d0e3c/py3_requirements.txt)).

     ```
     # Generate requirements.txt for current directory.
-    $ pigar
+    $ pigar generate

     # Generating requirements.txt for given directory in given file.
-    $ pigar -p ../dev-requirements.txt -P ../
+    $ pigar gen -f ../dev-requirements.txt ../
     ```

-    `pigar --with-referenced-comments` can list all files which referenced the package(the line numbers for Jupyter notebook may be a bit confusing), for example:
+    `pigar gen --with-referenced-comments` can list all files which referenced the package/distribution(the line numbers for Jupyter notebook may be a bit confusing), for example:
     ```
     # project/foo.py: 2,3
     # project/bar/baz.py: 2,7,8,9
     foobar == 3.3.3
     ```

-    If the requirements.txt is overwritten, ``pigar`` will show the difference between the old and the new.
+    If the requirements.txt is overwritten, ``pigar`` will show the difference between the old and the new, use `--dont-show-differences` to disable it.

-    **NOTE**, `pigar` will search the packages in local environment first, then it will search missing packages in PyPI.
+    **NOTE**, `pigar` will search the packages/distributions in local environment first, then it will do further analysis and search missing packages/distributions on PyPI.

-- If you do not know the import name that belongs to a specific distribution (more generally, does `Import Error: xxx` drive you crazy?), such as `bs4` which may come from `beautifulsoup4` or `MySQLdb` which could come from `MySQL_Python`, try searching for it:
+- If you do not know the import name that belongs to a specific distribution (more generally, does `Import Error: xxx` drive you crazy?), such as `bs4` which may come from `beautifulsoup4` or `MySQLdb` which could come from `mysql-python`, try searching for it:

     ```
-    $ pigar -s bs4 MySQLdb
+    $ pigar search bs4 MySQLdb
     ```

 - Checking for the latest version:

     ```
     # Specify a requirements file.
-    $ pigar -c ./requirements.txt
+    $ pigar check -f ./requirements.txt

     # Or, you can let pigar searching all *requirements.txt in the current directory
     # level by itself.
-If not found, pigar will generate a new requirements.txt
-    # for the current project, then check for the latest versions.
-    $ pigar -c
+    $ pigar check
     ```

 - More:

+  TIP: `pigar` accepts a prefix for a command, such as `pigar gen`, `pigar c`.
    ```
    pigar --help
    ```